p5-search-engine

 Inverted Index Pipeline

 Build an inverted index using a pipeline of MapReduce programs.
 Write each map and reduce program as a stand-alone Python program compatible with the Hadoop Streaming Interface.
-You’ll use Michigan Hadoop (madoop) to execute the MapReduce programs.
+You’ll use Michigan Hadoop (Madoop) to execute the MapReduce programs.

 Before continuing, read the Hadoop Streaming Tutorial.